KRyan23/Bragg-Sons/README.md

 <hr>

 ### Wireframes
-<p> Please find links to the wireframes below, all wer created using Balsamic 4.2.1 on windows.</p>
+<p> Please find links to the wireframes below, all were created using Balsamic 4.2.1 on Windows.</p>

 <ul>
 <a href="C:\Users\User\Desktop\CodeInst\MileStoneProject1\MileStone For real project\Bragg & Sons Idea\Wireframe Pdfs\Phone Wireframes\MobilePhonePages.pdf"><li>Mobile</li></a>